 There are numerous extramural fellowships available which are competitions that are not run by Graduate Division.
 In addition to obtaining funding for graduate school, graduate students should be encouraged to conduct a search for extramural funding as part of their professional training for life in academia.
 Please note that any grants that are awarded to the institution and not to students individually must be processed and reviewed through the GGSE Contracts & Grants Office.
-If signature on the proposal is required by a Authorized Institutional Official it must also be processed through the Contracts & Grants Office.
+If a signature on the proposal is required by an Authorized Institutional Official, it must also be processed through the Contracts & Grants Office.
 Click here for more information.

 The reference section on the first floor of the Davidson Library provides a variety of directories describing sources of funding and research opportunities, including fellowships, grants, internships and jobs.

-Money Matters, this guide is a tool to help you navigate your finances day to day and access emergency help when you need it.
+Money Matters is a tool to help you navigate your finances day to day and access emergency help when you need it.
 It includes sections on sound money management and ways to ensure that your income is adequate to meet your needs.
 Because unforeseen events and emergencies do happen, the Money Matters guide also offers information on staff contacts, emergency funding, and low-cost services in the local community.

 If you would like assistance searching or applying for extramural funding, please contact one of the Graduate Division Peer Advisors.